dgaydukov/cert-aws/sa/README.md

 * Deploy spring app into ECS and EKS and compare the difference (try fargate too).
 Try auto scaling in eks/ecs
 * Deploy spring app using opsworks stacks
 * Try maximum automate site-to-site vpn cloudformation template (try to extract somehow all IP addresses and PSK secret string and put it into ec2 userdata for VpnServer)
-* Try some other vpn server in on-premise site of site-to-site vpn
 * Install ec2 with openswan and use it as personal vpn server
 * migrate rds to s3 using glue etl (https://aws.amazon.com/blogs/database/how-to-extract-transform-and-load-data-for-analytic-processing-using-aws-glue-part-2)
 * Try Athena & Aws Glue with cloudformation/cloudtrail-s3.yml (combine all json files into one.
 Find who put object into s3)